Science and weight loss experts back up the huge success of the Military Diet online.

 3. “You won’t lose weight on the Military Diet”

 Lots of people lose 5-10 pounds in a week.
-Read Facebook, check out Youtube… here are two links to get you started.
+Read Facebook, check out Youtube… here are a fews links to get you started.

 4. “The food is unhealthy on the Military Diet”